 In 1997, Texas adopted a policy that granted automatic admission to any resident who finished in the top 10% of their class into any state university.
 However, due to the popularity of UT-Austin, the threshold changed to the top 7% before falling to the top 6%, where it currently stands.
-Given the increasing level of competition in the quest to become a Longhorn—two-thirds of applicants are ultimately rejected—students really need to do their homework before submitting the application.
+Given the increasing level of competition in the quest to become a Longhorn—more than two-thirds of applicants are ultimately rejected—students really need to do their homework before submitting the application.
 Toward that aim, this article will provide applicants with:

-• UT-Austin’s Class of 2025 acceptance rate
+• UT-Austin acceptance rate 2023

 • SAT, ACT, and class rank of accepted UT-Austin applicants

-• Admissions trends from the Class of 2025
+• Admissions trends

 • The demographics of current UT-Austin undergraduates